-Geodrill provides underground drilling services covering mineral exploration and grade control drilling using a fleet of LM 90 drill rigs.
-The LM 90 modular diamond drill rig features easily interchangeable components, allowing for operations to continue within space constraints without sacrificing depth requirements.
+Geodrill provides underground drilling services covering mineral exploration and grade control drilling using a fleet of LM 90 drill rigs and one LM 110 drill rig.
+The LM 90 and LM 110 modular diamond drill rigs feature easily interchangeable components, allowing for operations to continue within space constraints without sacrificing depth requirements.
 The standard modular design includes a mobile platform in order to service larger underground mines, making movement between drill sites efficient, and is capable of drilling holes at all angles from vertically up to vertically down.

-Underground diamond drilling aims to effectively delineate and sample underground Mineral Resources at various scales and stages whilst providing advanced information from which mine designs and excavation strategies can be developed.
-Diamond drilling aims to test multiple domains within the established Mineral Resource at wide and close-spacings.
-The Company currently has six underground rigs.
+Underground diamond drilling aims to effectively delineate and sample underground mineral resources at various scales and stages whilst providing advanced information from which mine designs and excavation strategies can be developed.
+Diamond drilling aims to test multiple domains within the established mineral resource at wide and close-spacings.
+The Company currently has 11 underground rigs and rents four underground rigs.